QuantEcon/lecture-source-py/source/rst/calvo.rst

 Abreu Carrot-Stick Plan
 -------------------------------------------

-:cite:`Abreu` invented a way to create a self-enforcing plan with low initial value
+:cite:`Abreu` invented a way to create a self-enforcing plan with a low initial value

-Imitating his idea, we can construct a self-enforcing plan :math:`\vec \mu` with a low time :math:`0` value to the government by insisting that future government decision makers set :math:`\mu_t` to a value yielding low one-period utilities to the household for a long time, after which government  decisions thereafter  yield high one-period utilities
+Imitating his idea, we can construct a self-enforcing plan :math:`\vec \mu` with a low time :math:`0` value to the government by insisting that future government decision-makers set :math:`\mu_t` to a value yielding low one-period utilities to the household for a long time, after which government  decisions thereafter  yield high one-period utilities

 -  low one-period utilities early are a **stick**